GeminiDRSoftware/DRAGONS/gempy/doc-local/PipelineOps/_build/html/_sources/features.txt

       * Registration and alignment of images from same observation
       * Stacking of images from same observation
    * CCDs support
-      * Current (Sep 2011) E2V CCDs
+      * Current (Aug 2012) EEV CCDs and E2V CCDs
+   * Note that stacking has been removed from the standard recipe for the time being.
+The CL task used to stack is too slow.
+Stacking will be re-enable once a more performant Python or C/C++ version is available.
+(No plans yet.)

 Supported Metrics Measurements
 ==============================
 **Automatic measurement of image quality metrics to determine IQ band** This includes **seeing** and **PSF ellipticity**.

+   Available for:

+   * GMOS Imaging

+**Automatic astrometry**
    This is available for:

    * GMOS Imaging

+**Automatic measurement of cloud cover conditions to determine the CC band** This includes **zero-points** and **extinction**

+   This is available for:

+   * GMOS Imaging

+**Automatic measurement of sky background to determine the BG band** This is available for:

+   * GMOS Imaging

 Notable features NOT INCLUDED yet
 =================================
-* Automatic polling for new data
-* Automatic launching of a reduction upon arrival of new data
-* Graphical User Interfaces
-* Automatic measurement of zero-points to determine CC
-* Automatic measurement of sky background to determine BG
-* New GMOS North CCDs, E2Vs or Hamamatsu
+* GMOS Hamamatsu CCDs